virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 }
 ```

-In the last example above, the localization functionality is applied, which depends upon the Jelastic Platform selected language.
+In the last example above, the localization functionality is applied that depends upon the Jelastic Platform selected language.